Contact Us Today (424) 372-3112

 Suppose a defendant is financially unable to pay restitution to the victim.
 In that case, this will not be considered sufficient grounds to find that they are violating the terms and conditions of diversion.

-Further, for a defendant who fails the successfully complete the misdemeanor diversion, the lack of an advanced guilty plea preserves their right to litigate their case in a jury trial.
+Further, a defendant who fails to complete the misdemeanor diversion does not receive an advanced guilty plea, which preserves their right to litigate their case in a jury trial.
+However, it's important to note that failure to complete the program may result in the case being reinstated, and the defendant may face the original charges and potential conviction.

 Under the newly enacted AB 3234, some misdemeanor crimes are not eligible for diversion, including: